Ampless/Adsignificamus/0-Overview.md

 * Language: Shell (wget)
 * API: Unknown (looks like Web at first glance, but is significantly different)
 * Supported data types: plans (not 100% sure about that)
-* Supported extra drawbacks: only logs in and downloads the html, nothing else
+* Supported extra drawbacks: no parsing

 ###### [DSB - Abrage](https://forum.iobroker.net/topic/19140/dsb-abrage)
 * Language: JavaScript